-- the ALMAC Committee (Asset and Liability Management Committee) is responsible for the Group's balance sheet and off-balance sheet management in order to achieve a stable and sufficient financial margin within acceptable risk limits.
-It also manages consolidated liquidity risk; - the Limits Committee, which is responsible at Group level for granting new limits for all types of products to banking and broking counterparties.
-It also ensures the regular revision of existing limits.
+- The ALMAC Committee (Asset and Liability Management Committee) is responsible for the Group's balance sheet and off-balance sheet management in order to achieve a stable and sufficient financial margin within acceptable risk limits.
+It also manages consolidated liquidity risk; - The Limits Committee manages the Group's counterparty risks, with particular emphasis on banking, institutional and custodian counterparties.
+It regularly reviews existing limits in this area, and grants new limits on request after thorough examination.

 The Risk Management department of Banque Degroof Petercam Luxembourg S.A. is responsible for day-to-day risk management.
 This ensures the integrity and effectiveness of the processes related to the risk management mission.
-The concept of risk management refers to the identification, assessment, monitoring and control/mitigation of risks.
+The concept of risk management refers to the identification, assessment, monitoring and control/ mitigation of risks.

 At the Bank's request, the CSSF (Commission de Surveillance du Secteur Financier, the Luxembourg financial supervisor) has approved the total exemption of the risks on the Banque Degroof Petercam S.A.
 Group from the calculation of major risk limits, in accordance with part XVI, point 24 of Circular 06/273 as amended.
-Under the new prudential requirements set out in Regulation (EU) 575/2013, this exemption remains valid.
+Under the prudential requirements set out in Regulation (EU) 575/2013, this exemption remains valid.

-6.2 Liquidity risk
+6.2.
+Liquidity risk